 Effect on Yield attributes:

 Yield attributes and yield, including number of spikes m⁻², spike length, grains spike⁻¹, seed yield and straw yield, were significantly highest with ZSB@10 ml kg-1 seed (T6) followed by KSB@10 ml kg-1 seed (T5) whereas the lowest values were recorded under control (T1) treatments (Table 1-2).
 Biofertilizers had no significant effect on spike length, test weight, and harvest index.
 This finding is consistent with previous research that has shown the positive impact of certain biofertilizer on crop growth and yield (Kumar et al., 2018).
-The superior performance of ZSB@10 ml kg-1 seed (T6) may be attributed to enhance nutrient uptake and improved photosynthetic activity, resulting in better grain filling and yield (Sharma et al.,2019).
+The superior performance of ZSB at 10 ml kg-1 seed (T6) may be attributed to enhance nutrient uptake and improved photosynthetic activity, resulting in better grain filling and yield (Sharma et al.,2019).

 Straw yield was the augmenting effect of increased vegetative growth through plant height, number of tillers and plant dry weight.
 Biofertilizers can add 30-300 kg of nitrogen per hectare (by fixation), liberate growth-promoting substances, and boost crop yield by 10 to 50%.
 They are less expensive, pollutant free, and dependent on clean energy sources, and improves the soil.
 Biofertilizers enhance microbial activity in the rhizosphere, facilitating nutrient release and biological fixation, thereby improving nutrient availability to the crop.
 Such mechanism leads to improved yield attributes, and ultimately higher grain yield.
 Biofertilizer, particularly those that fix nitrogen like rhizobium, K-solubilizing bacteria (KSB), P-solubilizing bacteria (PSB) application play an essential role in the yield improvement of plants.
 Plants generally depend on biofertilizer and phosphorus levels application through the soil and improve the yield of wheat crop (Shahwar et al., 2023).